home-assistant-HomeWhiz/home-assistant-HomeWhiz/README.md

 3. Select the "Cloud" connection type
 4. Provide the HomeWhiz username and password.

 Please note that the constant internet connection is required.
-Support for local connection is coming soon ([#52](https://github.com/rowysock/home-assistant-HomeWhiz/issues/52))

 ## Supported device types